MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/application_requestedtheme.md

 The resources that are theme-specific are typically defined in a separate resource dictionary in XAML.
 This resource dictionary comes from the [ThemeDictionaries](resourcedictionary_themedictionaries.md) property of the primary [ResourceDictionary](resourcedictionary.md) that is used for control templates.
 The default system resource dictionary for theme-specific resources is named ThemeResources.xaml.
 This file is available in the \(Program Files)\Windows Kits\10\DesignTime\CommonConfiguration\Neutral\UAP\<SDK version>\Generic folder from a Windows Software Development Kit (SDK) installation.

-### Notes for Windows 8

-(This section applies only to apps for Windows 8, not UWP apps for Windows 10.)

-By default your app runs using the "Dark" theme (in the themeresources.xaml file, the key name for the "Dark" resources is "Default").

-On Windows, setting RequestedTheme to [ElementTheme.Default](elementtheme.md) will always result in "Dark" being the theme.
-On Windows Phone, using the [ElementTheme.Default](elementtheme.md) value will result in a query for the system theme, as set by the user.

 ## -examples

 This example shows how to save the requested theme in local app settings, and then retrieve and apply it when the app is restarted.